- Generic name : trazodone hydrochloride

 Published: March 31, 2008

 - Trazodone has strong sedating properties and is often used at night-time as a sleep aid.

 - Approved by the U.S. FDA in 1982, Trazodone is chemically related to Serzone (Nefazodone) and shares its actions.

-- Unlike the TCAs, which can be toxic in overdose, Trazodone was the first antidepressant developed that was not lethal when overdosed.
+- Unlike the TCAs, which are toxic in overdose, Trazodone was the first antidepressant developed that was not lethal when overdosed.